reimandlab/GEP/README.md

 Other packages used include [RCurl](https://cran.r-project.org/web/packages/RCurl/index.html) for downloading data, [affy](http://bioconductor.org/packages/release/bioc/html/affy.html) for reading data, and [ggplot2](http://ggplot2.org/) and [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html) for generating different plots of the data.

-**Here is a consolidated list of required R package dependencies to use the tool**
+**Here is a consolidated list of R package dependencies you are required to install to use the tool**

 * [aroma.affymetrix](https://cran.r-project.org/web/packages/aroma.affymetrix/index.html)
 * [ggplot2](http://ggplot2.org/)